Is Sea Moss Good for Diabetes Management?: A Comprehensive Guide

 Digestive health support

-Sea moss is believed to have a prebiotic effect, meaning it provides nourishment for beneficial gut bacteria.
+Sea moss is believed to have a prebiotic effect, providing nourishment for beneficial gut bacteria.
 A healthy gut contributes to better digestion and nutrient absorption, which is crucial for individuals with diabetes.

 Potential cholesterol management